North-West-Wind/islandr.io/README.md

 This repository contains both the server's and client's code.

 ## Usage
-You will be able to host a server with this repository.
+You will be able to host a game server and a web server with this repository.

 ### Requirements
 Install [Node.js](https://nodejs.org) before hand.